 - PRO-Tip: If you’re unsure if your loaf is done, use an instant read thermometer and look for an internal temperature of 190º.

-Wondering how to store this Simple Potato Bread?
-Once it’s cooled, it will keep for 3-4 days at room temperature.
+Once it’s cooled, it will keep for 3-4 days at room temperature, in a plastic bag.
 If there’s a cool, dry, dark space in your kitchen, that would be ideal.

 Any longer than that, place the bread in a freezer-grade Ziploc bag or wrapped in plastic, then foil for up to 3 months.
 Let your bread defrost in the bag so it doesn’t dry out.

 - Beautiful Whole Wheat Sandwich Bread from Barefeet in the Kitchen

 - Rosemary Olive Bread

 - Classic Oatmeal Bread